kaicarver/kaicarver.github.io/_posts/2020-09-17-first_real_post.md

 - talk briefly about setting up to run AI experiments
 - give a real example matching a lesson in the book

-But I'm just going to get my feet wet, and I need to do more studying, not spend too long on blogging.

-So I'll skip the introductions and start by just showing my first bit of code.
+But I'm just going to skip the introductions and start by just showing my first bit of code.

-This is the example from chapter 1: an AI dog and cat recognizer in only 15 lines of code!
+This is the classic example from [chapter 1 of the fast.ai book](https://github.com/fastai/fastbook/blob/master/01_intro.ipynb): an AI dog and cat recognizer in only 15 lines of code!

 ```python
 from fastai.vision.all import *